What is this test?

 - How to prepare for this test?

-- What factors might affect my test results?
+- Which medicines can affect my test results?

 - What are the risks of this test?